daaguile/INF331-2022-1-Tarea2-201673033-8/README.md

         No tests found related to files changed since last commit.
         Press `a` to run all tests, or run Jest with `--watchAll`.

-  Seleccionar la terminal y persionar la tecla 'a' ejecutarán las pruebas.
+  Seleccionar la terminal y persionar la tecla 'a' ejecutarán las pruebas